-Editor's note: The table needs to be updated to include further solutions addressing b) notification path from UDR to NF.

 7.1.2 Preparation of profile in NF

 Following is the evaluation for "a) Preparation of profile in NF":

 - Sol#1~4, 7, and 9 propose to use either registration time or last synchronization time to limit number of profiles that require synchronization, by using it together with (partial) recovery time and partialLastReplicationTime, which are explained in step c below.
 Description of Sol#7 and 9 suggests registration time can be used instead of last synchronization time, if only UDM is considered as a frontend and AMF/SMF/SMSF is a concerned NF.
 Registration time is already specified between UDM and UDR, although not to AMF/SMF/SMSF.